rbasri/escrow_project/readme.md

 ## Project Layout

-There are three top-level folders:
+There are four top-level folders:

 1. `/app` - contains the front-end application
 2. `/contracts` - contains the solidity contract
 3. `/tests` - contains tests for the solidity contract
+4. `/server` - contains a simple server to keep contracts in memory

 ## Setup